Position Title

 About

-I am a fourth year student in the History PhD program who focuses on late 19th-20th century U.S. history.
-I study conservatism, the radical far-right, extremist groups, white supremacy, immigration restriction, and conspiracy theories.
-My MA thesis emphasized the construction and implications of the white power movement over the late 19th and 20th centuries, through the examination of "Great Replacement"-themed conspiracy theories.
+I am a fifth-year student in the History PhD program who focuses on twentieth-century U.S. history.
+I study conservatism, far-right movements, Christian extremism, white supremacy, immigration restriction, and conspiracy theories.
+My MA thesis emphasized the construction and rhetoric of the white power movement over the late 19th and 20th centuries, through the examination of "Great Replacement"-themed conspiracy theories.

-I am also the current Marchand Public Engagement Intern at the California History-Social Science Project.
-For more on my work there, please check out our website!
+I am also a current intern at the California History-Social Science Project.
+For more on my work there, please check out our website.

 Research Focus